 Ludwig-Franzius-Institut - Leibniz Universität Hannover

-Founded 1914 the Ludwig-Franzius-Institute for Hydraulic, Waterways and Coastal Engineering (LuFI) of the Leibniz Universität Hannover is a well known adress for research in river engineering, waterways operation and maintenance, harbour engineering, ocean and tidal hydraulics, coastal engineering, flood risk management, dike monitoring and environmental assessments in hydraulic engineering.
+Founded 1914 the Ludwig-Franzius-Institute for Hydraulic, Estuarine and Coastal Engineering (LuFI) of the Leibniz Universität Hannover is a well known adress for research in river engineering, waterways operation and maintenance, harbour engineering, ocean and tidal hydraulics, coastal engineering, flood risk management, dike monitoring and environmental assessments in hydraulic engineering.
 These issues are adressed in the large laboratory facilities or by a variety of numerical models.

 Leichtweiß-Institute - TU Braunschweig